victimofleisure/Sloganeer/README.md

 ### Defaults

-Randomized slogan order, white text on black background, 150 point Arial Black (weight 900), each transition takes two seconds, with one second of hold time and no pause between slogans.
+Randomized slogan order, white text on black background, 150 point Arial Black (weight 900), each transition takes two seconds, with one second of hold time, no pause between slogans, and 15% easing.

 ### Shortcuts